debs-obrien/debbie.codes/content/learning-resources.md

+---
-# List of Learning Resources
+title: List of Learning Resources
+---

 This is a list of the resources I have used or found useful and probably will need to come back to them at some stage.